ad2n15/LOY_Onek1k/README.md

 ## 🔬 Project Overview

 LOY is the most frequent somatic event in aging men and has been associated with increased risk for multiple age-related diseases.
-In this study, we utilized single-cell transcriptomic data and SNP array genotyping to identify LOY at cellular resolution and explore its effects on immune cell phenotypes and gene expression programs.
+In this study, we utilized single-cell transcriptomic data (scRNA-seq) and SNP arrays genotyping to identify LOY at cellular resolution and explore its effects on immune cell phenotypes and gene expression programs.

-Our integrated pipeline spans data preprocessing, LOY calling, and data harmonization across multiple platforms (Cell Ranger, Velocyto, SNP arrays), culminating in biological insights visualized through an interactive Shiny app.

 ---